Getting a-Round Guarantees: Floating-Point Attacks on Certified Robustness: Mitigation: Certification with rounded interval arithmetic

 \section{Mitigation: Certification with rounded interval arithmetic}

-Our attack results demonstrate that inappropriate floating-point rounding invalidates the soundness claims of a wide range of certification implementations for a variety of common models. {How might such rounding errors in certification calculations be mitigated?}
+Our attack results demonstrate that floating-point rounding invalidates the soundness claims of a wide range of certification implementations for a variety of common models.
+How might such rounding errors in certification calculations be mitigated?

-Consider that rounding errors violating certifications are sometimes small, as in Figure~\ref{fig:lr_mnist_demo}'s first MNIST instance, where the rounding error is in the 13th decimal place.
-One's first intuition for mitigation may be to adopt slightly more conservative radii, \eg using $\tilde{R}-\gamma$ for some positive constant $\gamma\ll 1$.
+Rounding errors violating certifications are sometimes small.
+For example, the rounding error for the certified radius of the first MNIST image of Figure~\ref{fig:lr_mnist_demo} of Appendix~\ref{app:res} is in the 13th decimal place.
+One's first intuition may be to adopt slightly more conservative radii (\eg using $\tilde{R}-\gamma$ for some positive constant $\gamma$).
 Unfortunately, such radii are not in general sound, and attacks against $\tilde{R}-\gamma$ are still possible.
-For example, we can construct a linear classifier where coordinates of $x$ are drawn from $[-10^{15},10^{15}]$, for which we can find adversarial examples within $\tilde{R}-0.1$.
-Instead our goal is to obtain \emph{sound} certifications on finite-precision computers.
-We now outline a mitigation that uses rounded interval arithmetic~\cite{higham2002accuracy}, which replaces every numerical value with an interval.
-Interval operators exist for elementary arithmetic operations, serving as useful building blocks for more complex computations with bounded rounding errors.
+For example, for the same setting as in Section~\ref{sec:exp:linear}, it is easy to construct a linear classifier and find adversarial examples against it within $\tilde{R}-1.0$.
+As we show in Figure~\ref{fig:r_error}, it is possible to construct instance-model pairs that undergo significant rounding errors.
+Just as a certification $R$ should be sound when assuming real arithmetic, an implemented certification $\tilde{R}$ must be sound under floating-point computation.
+Constant corrections $\gamma$ and similar mitigations that are not sound are therefore inappropriate for certifying robustness.

+We outline a mitigation applying rounded interval arithmetic~\cite{higham2002accuracy} to certified robustness.
+Interval arithmetic is an approach to bounding approximations in numerical analysis.
+It involves replacing each (possibly) approximate floating-point scalar with an interval with floating-point end-points that are guaranteed to bound the scalar.
+Our goal is to enable any computation on floating-points to be possible on interval representations, such that this `guaranteed bounding' property on input data, parameters, or intermediate computations, is invariant to further computation.

+It is first necessary to extend the standard arithmetic operators to interval arithmetic.
+The following definition demonstrates this process assuming arithmetic on $\mathbb{R}$: provided two target values $a,b$ are contained in intervals $[a_1,a_2], [b_1,b_2]$ to begin with, then the presented operators are guaranteed to \emph{maintain} this property on basic arithmetic operations.
+For example, $a+b\in ([a_1,a_2]+[b_1,b_2])$, where the operator `+' on reals is overloaded to real intervals.